petecarapetyan/rocket-bug-filler/README.md

 Thats it.
 Copy any combination of these folders into `51-docs-theme-launch/site/pages` where they go and then `npm run build && npm run preview`

 You don't need my help with the above.
 It works or it doesn't.
 Case closed.
-Except ....
+Except for that conistency issue.

-## What if you want to test repeatedly?
+## What if you have to test repeatedly?

 Here's what I ran into: _**Wildly inconsistent results**_